Customer Liquidity Provision: Implications for Corporate Bond Transaction Costs

 45 Pages Posted: 8 Oct 2016 Last revised: 14 Jun 2022

-The convention in calculating corporate bond trading costs is to estimate bid-ask spreads that customers pay, implicitly assuming that dealers always provide liquidity to customers.
-We show that, contrary to this assumption, customers increasingly provide liquidity after the post-2008 banking regulations were adopted and, thus, conventional bid-ask spread measures underestimate the cost of dealers' liquidity provision to customers.
-Among large trades wherein dealers use inventory capacity, customers pay 35 to 60 percent wider spreads than before the crisis.
-Our results help explain the puzzling finding in the literature that transaction costs remain low despite the decrease in dealers' risk capacity.
+The convention when calculating corporate bond trading costs is to estimate bid-ask spreads that customers pay, implicitly assuming that dealers always provide liquidity to customers.
+We show that, contrary to this assumption, customers increasingly provide liquidity following the adoption of post-2008 banking regulations and, thus, conventional bid-ask spread measures underestimate the cost of dealers' liquidity provision.
+Among large trades wherein dealers use inventory capacity, customers pay 40 to 60 percent wider spreads than before the crisis.
+Customers' balance-sheet capacity and their trading relationships with dealers are important determinants of customer liquidity provision.

 JEL Classification: G10, G21, G28

 Suggested Citation: Suggested Citation